JAPANESE PRINTS

 and the original is in the Brooklyn Museum of Art.

-The Kameido (亀井戸 or かめいど) Shrine is a popular spot in the Edo/Tokyo area devoted to Sugawara no Michizane.
+The Kameido (亀井戸) Shrine is a popular spot in the Edo/Tokyo area devoted to Sugawara no Michizane.
 In 1908 Florence Du Cane wrote: "Perhaps the most popular haunt of the pleasure-seeker in the month of May is the celebrated Kameido Temple in Tokyo.
 Words fail me to describe the beauty of the scene: it is a real feast of fuji; the long purple trails cover the large trellises, the wide rustic galleries, and connect the little matted restaurants, where hosts of people throughout the day sit feasting under the purple roof and feeding the goldfish in the lake.
 The matted benches are set out on a thick mauve carpet of fallen blossoms, and the little maids seem to have a never-ending task in sweeping away great heaps of freshly fallen flowers, as though fearing that their guests will be smothered by them....
 I sat surrounded... by the blossoms, inhaling their delicious scent and listening to the droning of bees, I could graze across the water at the reflection of a never-ending vista of mauve blossoms reaching on one side to the celebrated round wooden bridge, the delight of children, who seemed to cross it in one endless stream, and on the other to the fine old temple, where a few ancient pines are placed just where they will best harmonise with the long purple blossoms.
 The late sweet-scented white variety will prolong the fuji season by a few days; their glory is but short-lived, a few days and then the colour begins to fade....
 I turned away sadly, not forgetting the Japanese theory that the wistaria loves saké.
 So strong is their belief, that I was told if you set a jar under the plant, its spray will grow longer from its desire to reach the jar; so I ordered my little cup of saké, sipped it, and then emptied the cup on the roots, according to their custom, hoping that I might help to contribute to its great size and beauty."
 (Quoted from: The Flowers And Gardens Of Japan by Florence Du Cane, pp. 147-9)

 In the Japan Encyclopedia by Louis Frédéric (p.
 196) it says: "Wisteria (Wisteria floribunda), climbing leguminous plant with showy purplish flowers.
 There are many varieties: cultivated (kushakufuji, shirobanafuji, with white flowers; akabonofu, with pink flowers), which climbs in a clockwise direction, and wild (yamafuji, Wisteria brachybotrys), which climbs counterclockwise."